jfrog/artifactory-bosh-release/README.md

 -To start this project from 0:

 ###Prerequisites
-Ruby  (pre-loaded on mac).
-Suggest you configure it to point to your artifactory server, if you have one. mysql (for testing).
-A prerequisite of the ruby mysql gem
+Ruby  (Need version 2.1.2).
+Suggest you configure it to point to your artifactory server, if you have one.
+Macs come with a different version of ruby.
+May want to consider chruby to solve this problem. mysql (for testing): this is a prerequisite of the ruby mysql gem.

 ###Setting up ruby and bosh
 Depending on your configuration, the following command may require sudo.